The Traditional Owners of this land are those who identify as

 Djab Wurrung sacred trees

-A history of dispossession has meant that the Djab Wurrung community has faced challenges in obtaining Native Title rights which prove detrimental to the consultation processes of Cultural Heritage Management Plans.
-Without adequate consultation and the fact that claims throughout preliminary reports to Aboriginal Victoria in 2017 were not sustained, the removal of the trees was scheduled to begin in 2018.
-This prompted the establishment of the Djab Wurrung Protection Embassy across several locations of protest along the highway’s proposed path where trees remained.
+A history of dispossession and disrespect toward First Nations people has led to the Djab Wurrung community facing significant challenges in obtaining Native Title rights to the area.
+This has impacted their ability to be properly consulted regarding Cultural Heritage Management Plans.
+Owing in part to this lack of consultation, the destruction of the sacred trees was scheduled to begin in 2018.
+This prompted the establishment of the Djab Wurrung Protection Embassy protest at several locations along the highway’s proposed path where trees remained.

-An application under the Aboriginal and Torres Strait Islander Heritage Protection Act (1984) for Commonwealth protection of six culturally significant trees reaffirmed that the trees held cultural significance.
+An application under the Aboriginal and Torres Strait Islander Heritage Protection Act (1984) for Commonwealth protection of six culturally significant trees reaffirmed that the trees held First Nations cultural significance.
 Despite this finding, the then Minister for Environment ruled in favour of the Victorian Government.
-In October 2020, the ‘Directions Tree’ was felled.
-Before the next one could be destroyed, Marjorie Thorpe achieved an injunction on the project in the Supreme Court, which stopped the project’s destruction until February 2021.
+In October 2020, the ‘Directions Tree’ was felled and the Djab Wurrung Protection Embassy was ambushed by Victorian Police and ultimately dismantled.
+Before the next tree could be destroyed, Marjorie Thorpe achieved an injunction on the project in the Supreme Court, which stopped the project’s destruction until February 2021.
+In 2023, a birthing tree was confirmed to have been poisoned.

 Further Reading